sigtm/sketch-style-libraries/README.md

 A simple plugin that adds the option to import layer & text styles from a Sketch Library.

-This allows you to keep your whole design system in one file, and not just the symbols.
+👌 Keep your whole design system in one file, and not just the symbols 👌 No manual export/import creating extra "style files" 👌 No need to sync with another cloud service

 ## Usage